andyvr/localStoragePHP/README.md

 require 'src/localstorage.php';
 $store = new localStorage();
 ```
-Optionaly you can specify the file name where the datagonna be stored:
+Optionaly you can specify the file name where the data going to be stored:
 ```
 new localStorage("filestorage.db");
 ```